flatironinstitute/sciware/10_EnvShell/main.md

 - Ok to break in for quick, clarifying questions.
 - Use Raise Hand feature for new topics or for more in-depth questions.
 - Please stay muted if not speaking.
 (Host may mute you.)
-- We are recording, posted on #sciware Slack
+- We are recording.
+Will be posted to password-protected Vimeo.
+  - Ask us for password.

-## Feedback
+## Future Sessions

 - Future sessions planned:
   - git+github with Software Carpentry Sep 25-26 (2 day session!)